 The first thing I wanted to add was wall boards.
 Wall boards add so much dimension and character.
 I happened to have a few left over from a previous wall board project in our old home.

-After adding the wall boards I added wall paper.
+Once the boards were installed 2/3 the way up the wall, I decided to add wall paper.
 I know I know, what is it with wallpaper?
 Hear me out.

 Below is the wallpaper I used.
 I love it because it has just enough blue to add color to this space while keeping the “vintage” feel.

-Now it’s time to add the $59 bench!
+Now it’s time to add the Walmart bench!

 I loved the functionality of the shelf, but ultimately I felt like it still looked like a “shelf.”
 It just so happened that I had some old wood I previously used as a headboard in our old home.
 I thought I could lay it on top of the bench to make it look more finished.

 I still had 3 planks left over, so I decided to build a shelf!

 After I made the shelf, I painted the wood.
 I decided to go with a great spray paint that I’d used before for a chair makeover.